rdpoor/fstat_bug/readme.md

 would be the case if fileStat is allocated on the stack, then the code will attempt to de-reference the pointer and write to it.

-In the best case, the system will get a hard fault.
-But a much worse problem ensues if it does NOT get a hard fault, since an arbitrary byte of memory will be set to '\0'.

 ## Demonstrating the bug

 ### Preprequisites: